 - Add protective coatings or cladding for aesthetic and durability enhancements.

-- Conduct inspections to ensure structural integrity and compliance with UAE building codes.
+- Conduct inspections to ensure structural integrity and compliance with DUBAI building codes.

 Tools and Equipment